NovySan/unl-digifab/sessions/week3.md

 1. Laser basics
    - Safety (air filtration; fire safety)
    - __ALWAYS__ before you cut: turn on the Water Cooler, Exhaust, Air Assist.
-   - Infrared laser (actually cuts).
-Red laser (for knowing where you are going to cut)
+   - The Muse has two lasers, actually: an infrared CO2 laser (actually cuts our materials), and a visible light Red laser (for knowing where you are going to cut)
+   - We also have a 3d camera.
+This is useful to capture an image of workspace (2D) to lay out a cut on our material.
+In 3D mode we can do some etching/engraving on irregular and three dimensional materials.
+That is an advanced topic.
 2. Material choice
    - _Good_ materials for laser cutter:
      - thick papers (card stock, manilla folder, index cards, office paper, watercolor paper, bristol board, vellum)